Eric-Guo/wechat/README.md

 end
 ```

+## Using wechat api at ActiveJob/Rake tasks

+Using `Wechat.api` to access the wechat api function at any place.

 ## wechat_responder - Rails Responder Controller DSL

 In order to respond to the message user sent, Rails developer needs to create a wechat responder controller and define the routing in `routes.rb`